IHetterich/bee-capstone/README.md

 <p align='center'>
 <img src='images/raw_data.png' alt='Raw format of data' width=600>
 </p>
-Once cleaned the data was merged with the kaggle dataset and a new complete csv was written, it can be found in this repositories data directory.
+Once cleaned the data was merged with the kaggle dataset and a new complete csv was written, it can be found in this repository's data directory.

 In terms of quality the data is wonderful, all listed states in the report have values for every field so nan values were not an issue.
 Furthermore I was able to simply keep all the columns present as they covered exactly the information I was looking for.
 That said several states we not present in every year's report.
 Whichever states were omitted were bundled into a single field in order to not disclose data for individual operations.
 That said even the sum of these states was small and as such I omitted them from my study in order to ensure consistent data for all years from 1998-2019.